Bishop faces backlash after tweet about Pride Month

 PROVIDENCE, R.I.
-(AP) - Rhode Island’s Roman Catholic bishop is facing a backlash after tweeting that Catholics should not support or attend LGBTQ Pride Month events.
+(AP) - Rhode Island’s Roman Catholic bishop is facing backlash after tweeting that Catholics should not support or attend LGBTQ Pride Month events.

 Diocese of Providence Bishop Thomas Tobin tweeted Saturday that Pride Month events in June “promote a culture and encourage activities that are contrary to Catholic faith and morals.”
 He also wrote the events “are especially harmful for children.”